TaleOfFriendship/TaleOfFriendship.github.io/docs/_posts/2022-06-29-tb2_biased_data.markdown

 <sup>Source: https://www.rapidinsight.com/blog/the-monty-hall-problem-demystified/
 </sup>

-Ever heard of the [Monty Hall Problem](https://www.rapidinsight.com/blog/the-monty-hall-problem-demystified/){:target="_blank"}?
+I will not go into any detail about the weirdly specific headline.
+Ever heard of the [Monty Hall Problem](https://brilliant.org/wiki/monty-hall-problem/){:target="_blank"}?
 It is the famous paradox of a seemingly arbitrary choice like switching doors increasing your chance of winning from 33% to 66%. <br>

-This kind of effect is certainly not a rare special case only encountered in the world of hypothetical logic puzzles and game shows.
-You will run into it a lot in day-to-day situations and understanding it can help a lot. <br>
+This kind of thing happens **all the time**.
+Yes, you can explain this by going [case by case](https://en.wikipedia.org/wiki/Monty_Hall_problem#Simple_solutions), but who really cares?
+How often do you come across this situation?

+Actually it's all the time.<br>

 It is an example of: